 The training and induction provided for new governors and trustees will depend on their experience.
 Where necessary, induction will provide training on charity, educational, legal and financial matters.
-All new governors/trustees will be given a tour of the academies within the trust and have the chance to meet with staff and students.
+All new governors/trustees will be offered a tour of the academies within the trust and have the chance to meet with staff and students.
 Governors/trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their roles.
-Health and safety and safeguarding induction is led by the School Business, Operations Director and a Safeguarding Lead.
-Other governors or trustees provide 'in-house' induction.
+Health and safety and safeguarding induction is led by the Chief Operating Officer and a Safeguarding Lead.